desko27/react-call/README.md

 # SSR

-The react-call setup supports [Server Side Rendering](https://nextjs.org/docs/pages/building-your-application/rendering/server-side-rendering), so there's nothing wrong with it on the server.
+✅ The react-call setup supports [Server Side Rendering](https://nextjs.org/docs/pages/building-your-application/rendering/server-side-rendering).
+This means both createCallable and Root component are fine if run or rendered on the server.

-However, bear in mind that the call() method is designed as a client-only feature.
-As long as you don't run the call() method on the server you'll be fine.
+However, bear in mind that because the call() method is meant to be triggered by user interaction, it is designed as a client-only feature.

 > [!CAUTION]
-> If call() is run on the server, a "No \<Root> found!" error will be thrown.
+> If call() is run on the server a "No \<Root> found!" error will be thrown.
+As long as you don't run the call() method on the server you'll be fine.